gitlabhq/gitlab-ci-runner/README.md

 ### Run

-Using the system service with init.d script:
+Using the system service with Upstart/init.d script:

 ```bash
 sudo service gitlab-ci-runner start